 Skip to main content

-For each Primus Tools command the following connectivity details have to be provided:
+For each Primus Tools command, the following connectivity details have to be provided:

-• connection details (FQDN hostname or IP address, TCP/JCE port number of the HSM)
+• Connection details (FQDN hostname or IP address, TCP/JCE port number of the HSM)

-• user (partition) and credentials (setup password or permanent secret)
+• User (partition) and credentials (setup password or permanent secret)

-• for CloudHSM: service user (proxy) and credentials (service password)
+• For CloudHSM: service user (proxy) and credentials (service password)

 • on command line (caution: history traces have to be cleared manually) password <password|permanent-secret>